irene-glez/Forest_Cover_Prediction/README.md

 We have worked on the data of the Roosevelt Forest in Colorado.

-Being able to anticipate what type of vegetation is going to grow in specific areas of a forest is necessary to address different problems:
+Being able to anticipate what type of vegetation is going to grow in a forest is necessary to address different problems:

 - fire prevention
 - pest control